egomm/80bps/README.md

 # Please read
-WARNING: This script was made in under a day and is scuffed - it should work if you manage to set it up correctly
+WARNING: This script was made in under a day and is scuffed - it should work if you manage to set it up correctly - also RGA's 80bps only works when the player has 220 speed or less

 1. Download the recommended version of 1.8.9 forge at: https://files.minecraftforge.net/net/minecraftforge/forge/index_1.8.9.html
 2. Once 1.8.9 forge is installed download these mods: